andrew-yt-wong/project-hangman/README.md

 # project-hangman
-Attempted to code a version of Hangman in one hour
+A version of Hangman created to practice testing user input and reading in JSON files.